bayou-brogrammer/bevy_shader_playground/docs/src/bevy_gol_example/part_3.md

 and black for dead). `textureLoad` loads the color at the given location.
 We know a cell is alive if the color returned is red, which is a value of 1.0 a `x`

 Now that we have a way to tell if a cell is alive, we can move onto counting the neighbors.
 We need to check the 8 cells surrounding the current cell.
-We can acheive this using a simple nested for loop.
+We can achieve this using a simple nested for loop.
 Here is what I came up with:

 ```glsl
 fn count_neighbors_simple(location: vec2<i32>) -> u32 {